galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

   Warning  FailedMount  119s                 kubelet, aks-nodepool1-58449474-vmss000001  Unable to mount volumes for pod "domain1-create-weblogic-sample-domain-job-qqv6k_default(15706980-73cb-11ea-b804-b2c91b494b00)": timeout expired waiting for volumes to attach or mount for pod "default"/"domain1-create-weblogic-sample-domain-job-qqv6k". list of unmounted volumes=[weblogic-sample-domain-storage-volume]. list of unattached volumes=[create-weblogic-sample-domain-job-cm-volume weblogic-sample-domain-storage-volume weblogic-credentials-volume default-token-zr7bq]
   Warning  FailedMount  114s (x9 over 4m2s)  kubelet, aks-nodepool1-58449474-vmss000001  MountVolume.SetUp failed for volume "azurefile" : Couldn't get secret default/azure-secrea
   ```
-### Fail to access Admin Console
+2. Fail to access Admin Console
   There are different cases for Admin Console failure.
   * Create weblogic domain job fails
-  You can check deloy log and find the failure details with kubectl describe pod podname as
+  You can check deloy log and find the failure details with kubectl describe pod podname, please go to 1.Get pod error details.

   * Process of start Admin Server is still running.
-  Check with kubectl  get svc and if domain1-admin-server is not listed, we need to wait some seconds for Admin Server start up.
+  Check with kubectl  get svc and if domain1-admin-server is not listed, we need to wait some seconds for Admin Server starts.
   The following output is an example that Admin Server starts.
 ```
 NAME                               TYPE           CLUSTER-IP    EXTERNAL-IP     PORT(S)              AGE